 The appeal of paperclay with porcelain derives from its excellent properties.
 By inserting fibre into the ceramic mixture, it becomes very workable and therefore lends itself to a wide variety of approaches.
 Paperclay with porcelain, as used in this course, enhances the transparency of the porcelain further and allows for the making of very thin objects and extravagant shapes, almost impossible to achieve with other materials.

-Guided by the instructor, everyone will be able to express their creativity making light and sophisticated objects At the end of the course, everyone will have a rather broad knowledge of the techniques and potential of paperclay with porcelain.
+Guided by the instructor, everyone will be able to express their creativity making light and sophisticated objects.
+At the end of the course, everyone will have a rather broad knowledge of the techniques and potential of paperclay with porcelain.
 Some pieces will be bisqued and glaze fired, others once fired to high temperature.
-The course is open to all levels of knowledge.
-Beginners may approach this material successfully, whereas the more experienced will find stimuli through the unusual possibilities the material offers.
+Being the course open to all levels of knowledge, beginners may approach this material successfully, whereas the more experienced will find stimuli through the unusual possibilities the material offers.

 The course lasts five full working days and at every lunch, a delicious meal is served.
-The last kiln opening will be in the morning of Saturday, plan your travels so to not leave La Meridiana before 9.30 am.
+Last kiln opening will be in the morning of Saturday, plan your travels so to not leave La Meridiana before 9.30 am.

 Sara Kirschen was born in Rome in 1975.
 After earning a degree in sociology, in the early nineties she discovered a profound interest in the art of ceramics.
 Self taught, she is now a professional potter and teacher.
 In the past, she has attended workshops at La Meridiana, and assisted many artists, among others Susan Nemeth.
 Versatile with different techniques, coloured porcelain has become her favourite means of expression. www.sarakirschen.it